ccchase7/startup/README.md

         - To retreive an object use ".find()" (it's asynchronous)
             - const cursor = collection.find();
             - const rentals = await cursor.toArray()

+Authentication:
+    - SSO (Single Sign On) ex. use your github creds to sign in to something else
+    - Federated login: Sign in to one website and you can sign in to others, like gmail and youtube
+    - use uuid for tokens, bcrypt to hash
+    - don't store plain text passwords

 WebSockets:
     - In a simple webSocket server, you establish a connection over http then you upgrade that connection to a WebSocket